(Disclosure: Some of the links below may be affiliate links)

 First, there is no point in having a car you do not drive.
 And it is even worse if you have several cars you do not drive.
 A car that is very rarely driven should not have been bought in the first place.
 Or it should be sold once there is no more need for it.

 The worst you can do with a car is to buy a new one each year.
 The first year is the year when you will lose most of the value of the car.
 They depreciate really fast.
 If you change your car every year, you are losing 40% of its value each time you can sell it.
 I believe you should buy a car for a long time.
 If you are afraid of depreciation, you can, of course, buy a used car.
 But I have had such a bad car experience with my first used car that I do not want to try it again.

-If you only buy a small car that you will use daily and pay in cash, I believe that there is no issue with having a car!
+If you only buy a small car that you will use daily and pay in cash, I believe there is no issue with having a car!

 In my situation, cars win on almost all fronts except for the environment and the usage of your time.
 We save some money compared to public transportation.
 I also save a lot of time every day.
 And it is much more convenient since you can drive to work anytime, not only at fixed times.
 The first downside is that most of the time inside your car is mostly wasted.
 And finally, the car is the loser, given the environment.

 Do not take me wrong.
 I am not advocating for everyone to have a car, either!
 I am just saying that there are many valid options.
 And driving a vehicle is often a better option than people would like to make you believe.
 If you prefer living in a small village, a car will likely be a better option than public transportation.
 It may even cost you less than public transportation, at least in Switzerland.